Børsen

-Børsen (Danish for "the bourse" or "the stock exchange"), is a 17th-century commodity bourse and later stock exchange in the centre of Copenhagen, Denmark.
+Børsen (Danish for "the bourse" or "the stock exchange") is a 17th-century commodity bourse and later stock exchange in the centre of Copenhagen, Denmark.
 The historic building is situated next to Christiansborg Palace, the seat of the Danish Parliament, on the island of Slotsholmen.

 Built under the reign of Christian IV in 1619–1640, the building is considered a leading example of the Dutch Renaissance style in Denmark.
 It is a protected building for conservation purposes.
 A popular tourist attraction, Børsen is most noted for its distinctive spire, shaped as the tails of four dragons twined together, reaching a height of 56 m.
-On 16 April 2024, the building was severely damaged by a fire, which toppled the spire.
+On 16 April 2024, the building was destroyed by fire, which toppled the spire.

 History

 Børsen was planned by Christian IV as part of his plan to strengthen Copenhagen's role as a centre for trade and commerce in Northern Europe.
 A site on the north side of the embankment which connected Copenhagen to the new market town Christianshavn, which was planned on reclaimed land off the coast of Amager.
 The king charged Lorenz van Steenwinckel with the design of the new building, but Steenwinckel died shortly thereafter.
 The assignment was then passed on to his brother, Hans van Steenwinckel.